 The Company routinely offers sales incentives and discounts through various regional and national programs to its customers and consumers.
 These programs include product discounts or allowances, product rebates, product returns, one-time or ongoing trade-promotion programs with customers and consumer coupon programs that require the Company to estimate and accrue the expected costs of such programs.
 The costs associated with these activities are accounted for as reductions to the transaction price of the Company's products and are, therefore, recorded as reductions to gross sales at the time of sale.
 The Company bases its estimates of incentive costs on historical trend experience with similar programs, actual incentive terms per customer contractual obligations and expected levels of performance of trade promotions, utilizing customer and sales organization inputs.
-The Company maintains liabilities at the end of each period for the estimated incentive costs incurred but unpaid for these programs.
-Differences are determined.
+The Company maintains accruals at the end of each period for the estimated incentive costs incurred but unpaid for these programs.
+Differences between estimated and actual incentive costs are generally not material and are recognized in earnings in the period such differences are determined.
 Reserves for product returns, accrued rebates and promotional accruals are included in the condensed consolidated balance sheets as part of accrued expenses, and the value of inventory associated with reserves for sales returns is included within prepaid expenses and other current assets on the condensed consolidated balance sheets.